-- 2. Before removing the dipstick, clean the area around the dipstick opening in the engine block to keep any dirt or debris out of the engine. - 3.
+- 2. Before removing the dipstick, clean the area around the dipstick opening on dipstick tube to keep any dirt or debris out of the engine. - 3.
 Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and push all the way down.